klh005/2023-LoLObjectives-Report/_site/README.md

+# The Study of Objective-based Gameplay:
-# League of Legends Objective Impact Analysis
+# An Analysis On League of Legends' Objectives
-- Kliment Ho
+- Report by Kliment Ho

 In a game of League of Legends, players are tasked to destroy the "Nexus" in order to win a game.
 In order to reach the point of destroying the nexus, players must take and destroy many other objectives such as "towers" and "inhibitors".
 Additionally, there are other optional objectives that will grant players immense aid